 This solution presents the same limitations as the trap-and-release cages.
 Plus, let’s face it: Many homemade rodent traps are going to have some glitches.
 Your best bet may be sticking to products that are backed by research and development.

 If the trap-and-release approach isn’t effective over time, how should a homeowner handle a rodent problem?
-A humane death ensures that a mouse or rat won’t return to your home and won’t procreate, which is what makes rodent problems worse over time.
+A quick kill ensures that a mouse or rat won’t return to your home and won’t procreate, which is what makes rodent problems worse over time.

 This type of trap ensures that a rodent will never experience a long, painful death.
 Instead, the striker will do its job before the mouse or rat even knows what is happening.
-As a result, you can rest easy knowing that your rodent problem is being managed effectively—but also humanely.
+As a result, you can rest easy knowing that your rodent problem is being managed effectively—but also in a quick-kill method..

 Every year, rats and mice enter 20 million U.S. homes uninvited.
 They reproduce rapidly, and can cost thousands of dollars in damages and extermination costs.
 They can ruin equipment, spoil food and start fires by chewing on wires.